turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 If, for instance, we just called `5.times`, Ruby wouldn't know what we want to be done five times.
 When we pass in the block we're saying "here are the instructions I want you to run each time".

 There are *many* methods that accept blocks.
-Like the `.gsub` method you saw on String earlier will run a block once for each match:
+For example, the `.gsub` method, which you saw on String earlier, will run a block once for each match:

 {% irb %}
 $ "this is a sentence".gsub("e"){ puts "Found an E!"}